Volunteers Work with NYC Audubon's Susan Elbin on Swinburne Island

 © NYC Audubon

-Want to roll up your sleeves and help improve or clean up sites important for birds?
+Ready to roll up your sleeves and help improve or clean up sites important for birds?
 Join NYC Audubon for a morning or afternoon and lend a hand as plant native trees and shrubs, clear out invasive plants, or clean up our beaches for horseshoe crabs and shorebirds.
 We’ll provide the tools and training, you provide the muscle!
 No training required and all ages are welcome.
 (Children must be supervised by an adult.)

 Looking for more in-depth volunteering opportunities, working with birds and conservation in New York City?
 Please click here to learn about opportunities to volunteer as a "citizen scientist" and help us with our conservation work.